Minimalism stands for the decision for more value and quality in life. We show 7 tips and impulse questions to implement the lifestyle

 What is a minimalist lifestyle?

 As an art movement, minimalism was primarily about activating the viewer by making the space palpable.
 A minimalist lifestyle is about space to breathe, for experiences and more quality in life.
-With the help of minimalism, the decision can then be made about what is currently important in life and space.
+With the help of minimalism, decisions about what is currently and essentially important in life and space can be made.

 Especially in our high-tech world, the overstimulation symptoms are almost no longer consciously perceived.
-A constant race for: more - better - faster and anytime.
+A constant race for more, better, faster and anytime.
 Minimalism, on the other hand, has nothing to do with dogmatic rules.
 Minimalism is a very personal and individual method.
-The important thing is to find out how minimalism can work in your own life.
+I is important to find out how minimalism can work in the own life.

 Source & Copyright by Sotheby's: ELLSWORTH KELLY, PURPLE PANEL WITH BLUE CURVE